kraowx/shibbyapp/README.md

 Patreon files can be accessed from the "Patreon Files" tab in the menu drawer.
 A Patreon account with a valid pledge to Shibby is **required** in order to access the files. *This is not a method to obtain these files for free.*

 This feature requires ShibbyApp server version >=1.1.0 in order to work.
 The feature is not enabled on servers by default, as it requires a bit more setup.

+## Additional Notes and "Hidden" Features
+- In the audio player, when the loop button is pressed it will default to toggle infinite loop on and off.
+If you only want to loop a specific number of times you can long press on the loop icon and select a number from 0 to 100.
+- Files in a playlist and playlists themselves can be reordered by long pressing on a file/playlist and dragging it above or below another file/playlist.
+Note that series playlists cannot be reordered.
+- When the download button next to an undownloaded file is pressed it will turn red.
+This indicates that the file is downloading in the background, and the status of the download can be found in the "Download Manager" notification.
+- Refreshing inside the tags tab will only include Patreon files if you are currently logged in to Patreon.
+Otherwise these files will be excluded or removed from the list.
+Note that you may have to confirm your Patreon email for this to work.

 ## Importing Files
 You can import your own downloaded shibbyfiles or custom/edited files using the "Import File" tool found in the menu in the top-right corner of the app.
 If you specify tags for your file, each tag must be separated by a comma.
 For example: "F4A, ASMR, Hypnosis".
 Casing does not necessarily matter, since the tags will be automatically formatted to match other tags.